Dacia Sandero Review & Prices

 Space in the back seats

 The rear seats are comfy, too, with enough space for two adults or a set of baby seats which can be affixed to the two outer ISOFIX mountings.
-Headroom and kneeroom are surprisingly good, and although the middle rear seat is a bit tight for larger passengers, three teenagers should fit across the rear bench.
-A solitary cupholder is provided for passengers in the back and there are no USB sockets.
+Headroom and kneeroom are surprisingly good, and although the middle rear seat is a bit tight for larger passengers, three kids will fit across the rear bench.
+A solitary cupholder is provided for passengers in the back, although there are a couple of USB points to charge your phone.

 Boot space

-You get 328 litres of boot space with the rear seats up, which is more generous than the 292 litres you get in the Ford Fiesta, but slightly less than the VW Polo’s 351 litres.
+You get 328 litres of boot space with the rear seats up, which is more generous than the 286 litres you get in the Toyota Yaris, but slightly less than the Skoda Fabia's 380 litres.
 Fold the 60:40 split rear seats down and you get 1,108 litres in total – again falling in the middle of its class.

 The boot opening is wide but there is a hefty lip to lift heavy things over, plus the boot floor isn’t completely flat either.
 You do get a few handy hooks for bags, though, and there is a space under the boot floor for the optional spare wheel.